daniferna/first_demo/README.md

 Once the index process is finished you will see a "success" message appear in the bash or the browser.
 It can take a while, so be patient.
 It normally takes less than 10 minutes, but it depends on the computer.

+Is also possible to index just one of those datasets, this can be done through the API calls:
+* /index/films
+* /index/ratings

 ## Types of fields

-The indexed data has the following types and values:
+The indexed data fit for search has the following types and values:

 * Title: text
 * Type: text